Make-Haifa-Great-Again/SPAM/README.md

 ## Q & A

-### Does Spammed enum's can still be used as a regular enum?
+### Does Spammed Enum's can still be used as a Regular Enum?

 Yes!
 SPAM creates an enum inside of it's delicious meat.